padeir0/millipascal/spec.md

  - Allow you to write syscalls;
  - Allow you to optimize code at the instruction level;
  - Allow you to write SIMD code (TBD);

-The **clobber set** is a list of registers that the current procedure is corrupting (clobbing), if you clob a register that is not specified here, the behaviour is **unspecified**, ie, the compiler may optimize assuming you know what you're doing.

 ### Instructions (asm)